-Subject Subject title Total Hrs Lec - Lab - Ext - Tota Total OA 101 Oral and Dental Anatomy and What is Orthodontics?
-03 09 00 12 OA 102 The Orthodontic Appliance 03 09 00 12 OA 103 Archwire Selection, Placement, and Termination 03 09 00 12 OA 104 Headgears and Elastic 03 09 00 12 OA 105 Secondary Appliance 03 09 00 12 OA 106 Application of Orthodontic Appliance 03 09 00 12 OA 107 Removal and Retention 03 09 00 12 OA 108 Diagnostic Records 03 09 00 12 OA 109 Radiation and X-Ray Safety 03 09 00 12
+Subject Subject title Tota

+Lec - - Lab - Ext - T otal

+OA 101 Oral and Dental Anatomy and What is Orthodontics?
+03 09 00 12

+OA 102 The Orthodontic Appliance 03 09 00 12

+OA 103 Archwire Selection, Placement, and Termination 03 09 00 12

+OA 104 Headgears and Elastic 03 09 00 12

+OA 105 Secondary Appliance 03 09 00 12

+OA 106 Application of Orthodontic Appliance 03 09 00 12

+OA 107 Removal and Retention 03 09 00 12

+OA 108 Diagnostic Records 03 09 00 12

+OA 109 Radiation and X-Ray Safety 03 09 00 12

-OA 110 Orthodontic Models 03 09 00 12 OA 111 Patient Management 03 09 00 12 OA 112 Infection Control in Orthodontics and Professionalism in Orthodontics 03 09 00 12 Total Conta act Hours Required for Completion 36 109 00 144
+OA 110 Orthodontic Models 03 09 00 12

+OA 111 Patient Management 03 09 00 12

+OA 112 Infection Control in Orthodontics and Professionalism in Orthodontics 03 09 00 12

+Total Cont Total Contact Hours Required for Completion 109 00 144

-An orthodontic assistant is a specialized dental assistant who helps an orthodontist with patients wearing braces and orthodontic appliance for corrective procedures for alignment and spacing issues.
+An orthodontic assistant is a specialized dental assistant who helps an orthodontist with patients wearing braces and orthodontic appliances for corrective procedures for alignment and spacing issues.
 The orthodontic assistant is deeply involved in patient care, from infection control and preparing instruments to obtaining and maintaining patients' orthodontic records.
-This program will train students on assisting an orthodontist with procedures related to straightening the teeth, such as adjusting braces, making impressions for diagnostic models, taking photos, radiographs and helping with office administrative duties.
+This program will train students in assisting an orthodontist with procedures related to straightening the teeth, such as adjusting braces, making impressions for diagnostic models, taking photos, radiographs and helping with office administrative duties.
 Program coursework may include topics like: